 The Nets still have roughly $16MM in cap space left, according to New York Post’s Brian Lewis, and could still explore ways to add more draft assets from a team looking to dump salary.
-The Nets have already absorbed the contracts of Michael Porter Jr., Terance Mann and Haywood Highsmith, while picking up a 2025 first-round pick (Drake Powell was taken in that spot), thee Nuggets’ unprotected 2032 first-round pick and the Heat’s 2032 second-rounder.
-However, they are actively looking for more of those opportunities, Lewis reports.
+The Nets have already absorbed the contracts of Michael Porter Jr., Terance Mann and Haywood Highsmith while picking up a 2025 first-round pick (Drake Powell was taken in that spot), the Nuggets’ unprotected 2032 first-round pick and the Heat’s 2032 second-rounder.
+They are actively looking for more of those opportunities, Lewis reports.

 Here’s more from the Eastern Conference:

-- The Chicago Sun Times’ Joe Cowley has offered plenty of criticism regarding the Bulls’ front office in recent years.
-Cowley opines that there are other front offices more dysfunctional that the one led by executive VP Arturas Karnisovas and GM Marc Eversley, placing the Pelicans, Knicks and Suns in that category.
+- The Chicago Sun-Times’ Joe Cowley has offered plenty of criticism regarding the Bulls’ front office in recent years.
+However, Cowley believes that there are other front offices more dysfunctional that the one led by executive VP Arturas Karnisovas and general manager Marc Eversley, placing the Pelicans, Knicks and Suns in that category.

 BRING OUT YOUR BUSTS